rossborchers/UnityBoundingVolumeHeirachy/README.md

 It includes an efficient algorithm for incrementally re-optimizing the BVH when contained objects move.
 This variation works in Unity and supports GameObjects.

-For more information about what a BVH is, and about how to use this code, see the CodeProject article:
+For more information about what a BVH is, and about how to use this code, see David's CodeProject article:

 * [Dynamic Bounding Volume Hierarchy in C#](https://www.codeproject.com/Articles/832957/Dynamic-Bounding-Volume-Hiearchy-in-Csharp)